 1639 1640 6.
 The base of any temporary sales office shall be fully obscured by landscaping and skirting.
 1641 Shrubs must be planted on 30-inch centers and have a minimum planted height of two feet.
 1642 The type of irrigation, if applicable, must also be provided on the plan.
 Erosion shall be 1643 minimized and prevented to the extent practicable around any disturbed area.
 1644 1645 7.
 The maximum duration of the permit shall not exceed one year.
 The Director may extend 1646 permits for up to six months each, based upon factors that include: 1647 1648 a.
 Size of the project.
 1649 1650 b.
 Number of lots or units in the development remaining to be sold or leased.
-1651 b.
-Number of lots of units in the development remaining to be sold of leased.
-1652 c.
+1651 1652 c.
 Effect that the extension would have on the surrounding properties.
-1653 c.
-Effect that the extension would have on the surrounding properties.
-1654 d.
+1653 1654 d.
 Developer's need for an extension and efforts, if any, the developer has put forward 1655 toward completion of the development (e.g., effort to complete construction in a timely 1656 manner, delays beyond the reasonable control of the developer, etc.).
-1657 0 A town your color office shall be your good as laterather the date the development is consulated 1658 ٥.
-A temporary sales office shall be removed no later than the date the development is completed 1659 or within 30 days after notice by the city that the application for development has been denied, 1660 whichever is applicable.
-1661 1662 C. rmit application and submittal requirements.
-A permit shall be required for a temporary sales 1663 ice.
-In order to obtain a permit for the use of a structure for a temporary sales office, the 1664 apı olicant shall submit the following to the Department of Community Development: 1665 1666 1.
-A scaled drawing of the site, identifying the location of the temporary sales office with 1667 dimensions.
+1657 mamer, delays beyond the reasonable control of the developer, etc., 1658 8 A temporary sales office shall be removed no later than the date the development is completed 1659 0. or within 30 days after notice by the city that the application for development has been denied, 1660 whichever is applicable.
+1661 willchever is applicable.
+1662 C PΔI rmit application and submittal requirements.
+A permit shall be required for a temporary sales 1663 C. ice.
+In order to obtain a permit for the use of a structure for a temporary sales office, the 1664 plicant shall submit the following to the Department of Community Development: 1665 aμ plicant shall subtilit the following to the Department of Community Development.
+1666 1 A scaled drawing of the site, identifying the location of the temporary sales office with 1667 Δ. dimensions.
 Construction plans shall also be submitted.
-1668 1669 2.
+1668 differisions.
+Construction plans shan also be submitted.
+2 The names of the property guiner and the energter of the temperary sales officer.
+In the 1669 ۷.
 The names of the property owner and the operator of the temporary sales officer.
 In the 1670 event the operator is different from the property owner, written and notarized consent from 1671 the property owner must be submitted.
 Such written consent shall be revocable.
 In the event 1672 such consent is revoked, the temporary sales office shall be removed within 30 days.
-1673 1674 3.
+1673 The level of Court of the Law on the Court of Co 1674 3.
 The length of time the temporary mobile sales office is proposed for the site.
 1675 1676 4.
 The description of potable water and sanitary facilities that will be available for the 1677 temporary office.
-1678 1679 D. Ins pection by city officials.
-In order to ensure compliance with all applicable laws and regulations, 1680 temporary sales office shall be held open for reasonable inspection, without court order, by 1681 ployees or agents of the City of Cape Coral or any other duly authorized governmental agency.
+1678 1679 D. pection by city officials.
+In order to ensure compliance with all applicable laws and regulations, 1680 e temporary sales office shall be held open for reasonable inspection, without court order, by 1681 em ployees or agents of the City of Cape Coral or any other duly authorized governmental agency.